enamchae/stogarobotics-static-page-downloader/README.md

 7. Track the files and push them to the repository. `.\git-post.bat`

 ## Other scripts
-Use `.git-undolast.bat` to undo the last pushed commit, while retaining changes locally.
+Use `.\git-undolast.bat` to undo the last pushed commit, while retaining changes locally.